 Q. But some people have pointed out that the teaching you violated was printed in the book you wrote as being condemned by the Church.
 Didn’t you read it?

-Prior to the election, the man eventually elected said the null and void part contained in the law and given by Pius XII’s Supreme Authority that prohibited anyone from acting could not apply in our situation.
+Prior to the election, the man eventually elected (David Bawden) said the null and void part contained in the law and given by Pius XII’s Supreme Authority that prohibited anyone from acting could not apply in our situation.
 This was because there were no longer any faithful cardinals or even available bishops.
 He reasoned that Pius XII would never have wished his law to stop the election of a pope regardless, because it would violate all other Church law and cited the “higher law” principle.
 What stood in the way was the part about lay people electing a layman, something never before done in the Church.
-According to theologians we consulted then it seemed possible, and there are documents with the imprimatur stating that lay people can actually elect a pope and have done so in the past.
+According to theologians we consulted then it seemed possible, and there are documents with the imprimatur stating that lay people can actually elect a pope and have done so in the past, which later were found d to be misleading.
 We saw the need to do so as very great since so many were being misled by Traditionalists, who were breaking the law right and left and recruiting more and more people into their non-Catholic sects.

 We know this because Pope Pius XII tells us in Humani Generis that, “20.
 Nor must it be thought that what is expounded in Encyclical Letters does not of itself demand consent, since in writing such Letters the Popes do not exercise the supreme power of their Teaching Authority.
 For these matters are taught with the ordinary teaching authority, of which it is true to say: ‘He who heareth you, heareth me;’ and generally what is expounded and inculcated in Encyclical Letters already for other reasons appertains to Catholic doctrine.
 But if the Supreme Pontiffs in their official documents purposely pass judgment on a matter up to that time under dispute, it is obvious that that matter, according to the mind and will of the same Pontiffs, cannot be any longer considered a question open to discussion among theologians…”